bobbyiliev/introduction-to-sql/ebook/en/content/011-join.md

 Rundown of the query:

-* `SELECT * FROM users`: this is a standard select that we've covered many times in the previous chapters.
+* `SELECT * FROM users`: This is a standard select that we've covered many times in the previous chapters.
-* `INNER JOIN posts`: then we specify the second table, which table we want to join the result set with
+* `INNER JOIN posts`: Then, we specify the second table, which table we want to join the result set with.
-* `ON users.id = posts.user_id`: finally, we specify the logic on how we want the data in these two tables to be merged together.
+* `ON users.id = posts.user_id`: Finally, we specify the logic on how we want the data in these two tables to be merged together.
 The `user.id` is the `id` column of the `user` table, which is also the primary ID, and `posts.user_id` is the foreign key in the email address table referring to the ID column in the users table.

 The output will be the following, associating each user with their post based on the `user_id` column: